stabix/stabix/doc/preCPFE_gui.rst

 Please find here the `Python package used to generate the SX and BX indentation models
 <https://github.com/stabix/stabix/tree/master/third_party_code/python>`_.

-How to load crystallographic properties of the SX or of the BX ?
+How to load crystallographic properties of the SX or of the BX?
 ------------------------------------------------------------------

 It is possible to set SX or BX properties (material, phase, Euler angles, trace angle...) :